nasa/openmct-build/README.md

       - Show our Open MCT custom schema and how it enables IDE support
       - All implemented in TypeScript
    - Roadmap and where this fits in it
+- [ ] Pugins remove needs to uninstall npm dependency
 - [ ] Tests
 - [ ] Error on version incompatibilities
+- [ ] In general better user feedback
 - [ ] Externalize initialization block to local plugin

+## Improvements to OMM
+- [ ] package.json should identify the source location.

 ## Development